AVIdroid/TaskFlow/README.md

-# To-Do List App
+# Task Manager App

 Basic full-stack web application for task management.

-- Built a full-stack To-Do List application using Node.js, Express.js and PostgreSQL.
+- Built a full-stack Task Manager application using Node.js, Express.js and PostgreSQL.
 - Implemented CRUD operations with EJS templates, enabling efficient task creation and management.
 - Designed a responsive frontend using HTML and CSS for seamless user interaction.